ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering update
 {: #update-offering}

-To update a product in your private catalog, you first need get the product and then you can update.
+To update a product in your private catalog, you first need to get the product and then you can update.

 Run the `offering get` command.
-For more information, see [ibmcloud catalog offering get](#get-offering).
+For more information, see the [ibmcloud catalog offering get](#get-offering).

 ```bash
 ibmcloud catalog offering get -c <CATALOGID> -o <OFFERINGID> --output json